Himalayan Char Dham Yatra

 Char Dham Yatra

-Airport Details: The tour begins in New Delhi.
+Airport Details: The tour begins at the Sivananda Kailash Colony Centre in New Delhi.
 The closest airport is Indira Gandhi International Airport (DEL).
-All participants need to make their way to New Delhi and be there on the Saturday 5th of May, so we can depart on the 6th.
+All participants need to make their way to New Delhi and be there on the Saturday 28th of September, so we can depart on the 29th early morning

 Visa Requirement: Foreign nationals require a visa to visit India.
 Please apply for a tourist visa for the pilgrimage.
 Contact your local Indian consulate for more information.

-Transport Accomodation: Transportation will be in cars and jeeps without air condition, moving up and down and side to side.
-If you tend to get car sick, please bring medicines for it.
-Rooms will be very very simple and shared.
+Transport & Accommodation: Transportation will be in cars and jeeps, moving up and down and side to side.
+If you tend to get car sick, please bring necessary medicines for it.
+We will be staying in guest houses and hotels, which have very simple shared rooms.
+Some places the bathrooms are shared and not all will have running hot water and most if not all places will not have toilet papers on the toilets.

 Health: It is important that each person remains in relatively good health.
 If you have any chronic health conditions please consult your doctor prior to coming to the Himalayas.
 Please make sure you inform our staff of any medical conditions you may have so that we can support and advise you as best possible.

-- Day 4: Travel to Gangotri (around 220km) and check in to hotel
+- Day 4 (2nd Oct): Travel to Gangotri (around 220km) and check in to hotel – Temple visit.

-- Day 12: Travel back to Rishikesh (140km) and spend the night
+- Day 12 (10th Oct): Travel back to Rishikesh (140km), visit to Vasishtha Gufa and spend the night

 Yatra Fee: $1800 CAD